Skip to main content

 Execution Flow

-Initialization: Upon deployment, the contract subscribes to the necessary events from the Uniswap V2 pair and the stop order callback contract.
+Initialization.
+On deployment, the Reactive Network instance subscribes to Sync events from the Uniswap pair and Stop events from the stop-order contract.